Race Days Rules & Regulations

 Riders must sign in and be available for scrutineering and attend Riders Briefing at the said time.

 8.6 For the purposes of racing, Nunawading & District Moto Cross Club recognises classes as determined by the Committee.
+Classes may be combined on Race Days to accommodate reduced Rider numbers in a class at the discretion of the Chief Marshall.

 8.9 Awards will be given for first, second and third placings.

-8.10 Points scoring system as follows: Place
+8.10 Points scoring system as follows:

 1